 The other issue we have with the lighting in this room is neither of the boob lights is centered on the windows.
 It drives me mad, and I don’t understand why the lights are placed like that.
 There is absolutely no good reason for it.
 You can see what I’m talking about in these pictures:

 The lack of boob-light symmetry made placing the table in the room a challenge.
 The paper lanterns were our inexpensive solution.
 They helped us create a clearer zone for the table, especially in conjunction with the rug.
 They also help add a focal point because the room is so big and the ceilings are high.
 Plus, they just make me feel happy!
 I think the room is mean to include a formal living room in addition to the dining room, but our table is on the large side so it would make the spacing awkward if we did that.
 We also just don’t need a formal living room with our lifestyle, so we’d rather center the table and not need to buy another set of living room furniture.

 I want to give one last shoutout to my plant that hangs out in the middle of the table.
 He’s a bromeliad, and chills in a bowl by a Danish pottery company called Raawii we discovered on our honeymoon in Copenhagen.

-The bromeliad is on his way out because his flower is dead (bromeliads flower once and then die out after that).
-The cool thing, though, is he’s given of several pups that I can cut off and propagate into new plants.
-I’ve already taken three pups, and he has two more growing now:
+The bromeliad is on his way out because its flower is dead (bromeliads flower once and then die out after that).
+The cool thing, though, is it’s given of several pups that I can cut off and propagate into new plants.
+I’ve already taken three pups, and it has two more growing now:

 And there you have it-that’s my dining room!
 Thank you so much for letting me share it with you.
 It makes me really happy, and I hope it made you smile, too.
 We’d love to hear from you, either on social media or in the comments below.
 You can also find more of our decor posts here, and don’t forget to sign up for our email newsletter to get updates as the other parts of this home tour series roll out!